-Variables including patient demographics, treatment method, tumour characteristics (diameter, laterality, pathology), and clinical outcome data were extracted from electronic charts at the SRMC and entered into a database.
-Final pathology results were grouped as RCC, common benign entities (oncocytoma, angiomyolipoma), other non-RCC (e.g., ectopic adrenal adenoma, metanephric adenoma, leiomyoma, metastatic tumour), and unknown (no biopsy performed, non-diagnostic, not amenable, to be determined).
+Variables, including patient demographics, treatment method, tumor characteristics (diameter, laterality, pathology), and clinical outcome data, were extracted from electronic charts at the SRMC and entered into a database.
+Final pathology results were grouped as RCC, common benign entities (oncocytoma, angiomyolipoma), other non-RCC (e.g., ectopic adrenal adenoma, metanephric adenoma, leiomyoma, metastatic tumor), and unknown (no biopsy performed, non-diagnostic, not amenable, to be determined).
 Provided treatment modality for each SRM was categorized as AS, TA, IRE, surgery (PN, RN), or watchful waiting when treatment was not beneficial, feasible, or the mass was not the primary malignancy.
-Average follow-up in months was also calculated using the initial date of consultation and latest available imaging.
+Average followup in months was also calculated using the initial date of consultation and latest available imaging.

-Patient satisfaction with the SRMC was collected with a developed survey tool (see Appendix).
-The survey included a 5-point Likert scale and written response section.
+Patient satisfaction with the SRMC was collected with a developed survey tool (Appendix; available at cuaj.ca).
+The survey included a five-point Likert scale and written response section.
 Responses ranged from 1 (strongly disagree) to 5 (strongly agree).
-All patients attending the clinic during a 2 month period were asked to anonymously complete the survey after their visit to evaluate their satisfaction with the clinic model.
+All patients attending the clinic during a two-month period were asked to anonymously complete the survey after their visit to evaluate their satisfaction with the clinic model.